thirdweb-dev/shopify-thirdweb-theme/README.md

-# thirdweb web3 Shopify theme
+# web3 enabled Shopify theme

 ## Getting started

 This theme was cloned off of the Dawn theme [Learn more on Shopify.dev](https://shopify.dev/themes/getting-started/create).

 Read this guide to understand how this repo was setup.
-[Learn more on blog.thirdweb.com] (https://blog.thirdweb.com/guides/create-a-shopify-theme-with-thirdweb/)
+[Learn more on blog.thirdweb.com](https://blog.thirdweb.com/guides/create-a-shopify-theme-with-thirdweb/)

 ## What this theme includes